 Stomach cramping and pain that might extend to tenderness to the touch.

 Nausea and vomiting

-While many E. coli infections are mild in nature if diarrhea is persistent, bloody or you have signs of dehydration medical attention should be sought immediately.
+While many E. coli infections are mild in nature if diarrhea is persistent, bloody or you have signs of dehydration then medical attention should be sought immediately.

 The Danger of Salmonella Contamination from Fruit Flies